Tools & Workflow

 What This Actually Means for Your Workflow

-- - Direct integration with VS Code, Cursor, Windsurf, and Claude Code
+• - Direct coding-tool context for VS Code, Cursor, Windsurf, Claude Code, and similar agentic workflows

 What Figma Still Excels At